awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 An `aws_commons._s3_uri_1` composite type containing the following information about the S3 object:
 + `bucket` – The name of the Amazon S3 bucket containing the file\.
 + `file_path` – The Amazon S3 path of the file\.
 + `region` – The AWS Region that the file is in\.
-For a listing of AWS Region names and associated values, see [Regions and Availability Zones](Concepts.RegionsAndAvailabilityZones.md)\.
+For a listing of AWS Region names and associated values, see [  Regions, Availability Zones, and Local Zones  ](Concepts.RegionsAndAvailabilityZones.md)\.

  *credentials*
 An `aws_commons._aws_credentials_1` composite type containing the following credentials to use for the import operation: